akashkakdegit/interview-task/README.md

-In this project, we will create a searching, sorting in ascending and sorting in descending operation in data contains in coloumn by using ReactJs.
+In this project, we will create a searching, sorting in ascending and sorting in descending operation by using ReactJs.

 #### Pre-requisites: